Home Care Specialty Training For Nurse Aides FAQ

 18. How long will my name remain on the registry?

-19. There is no renewal process to be listed on the North Carolina Home Care Aide Specialty Training Registry.
+19. There is no renewal process to be listed on the North Carolina Home Care Specialty Training Program for Nurse Aides Registry.

 Go back to top »